Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Structural Interventional Cardiology welcomes submissions of the following article types: Addendum, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Curriculum, Instruction, and Pedagogy, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Structural Interventional Cardiology welcomes submissions of the following article types: Addendum, Case Report, Clinical Trial, Correction, Curriculum, Instruction, and Pedagogy, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Structural Interventional Cardiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.